Back to posts

 Shrinking

-If a test fails on [1048576, 2147483647, -524288], shrinking will reduce it to [0] or [1] — the minimal case that still breaks your property.
-This makes debugging dramatically easier.
+If a test fails on [1048576, 2147483647, -524288], shrinking reduces it to [0] or [1], the smallest case that still breaks your property.
+That makes debugging much easier.

 Properties